panva/node-oidc-provider/docs/README.md

  - `userinfo_endpoint` becomes a FAPI resource, echoing back the x-fapi-interaction-id header and disabling query string as a mechanism for providing access tokens

+_**recommendation**_: Updates to draft specification versions are released as MINOR library versions, if you utilize these specification implementations consider using the tilde `~` operator in your package.json since breaking changes may be introduced as part of these version updates.
+Alternatively, [acknowledge](#features) the version and be notified of breaking changes as part of your CI.

 _**default value**_:
 ```js